 In March 2016, the National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety announced a commitment of 20 major automakers (this represents 99% of U.S. vehicle sales) to make front crash prevention systems standard on virtually all car models by September 2022.

-What to Do When You Have Been in a Stop Sign Related Collision: Who’s at fault?
+What Should I Do After a Stop Sign Accident?
+Who’s at fault?

 Illinois uses a “fault” system when determining who is liable for the damages that result from the car accident.

-If there were any witnesses to your accident, it is important to get their information because it will help in determining who is liable.
+If there were any witnesses to your accident, it is important to get their information.
+You might need their help in proving that the defendant is liable.
 Liability means that a person is legally responsible for the accident and damages.

 Also, it is critical that you call the police immediately when an accident occurs.
-The police will arrive at the scene of the accident and will file an official police report which will be beneficial in determining the at-fault driver’s negligence.
+The police will arrive at the scene of the accident and will create an official police report.
+This can be very beneficial in illustrating the at-fault driver’s negligence.
 The police will assess the accident and will be able to handle any situation that may arise after the accident.

 If you have been injured, or someone you love has been injured or killed in a stop sign related car collision, the personal injury attorneys at Abels & Annes can help you.
 Whatever injury or damage you may have suffered, our experienced team of attorneys has the knowledge necessary to make sure you recover all the damages to which you may be entitled.

 With a simple toll-free telephone call, the stop-sign collision attorneys at Abels & Annes will be happy to give you a free consultation.
-We can answer your questions and provide you the information you need to determine how to proceed in order to obtain recovery.
+We can answer your questions and provide you the information you need to determine how to proceed.

 If you were injured in a Chicago stop sign car accident, call Abels & Annes, P.C. toll free at (855) LAW-CHICAGO today.